vigetlabs/microcosm/docs/recipes/ajax.md

 ```

 Microcosm then enumerates through this list, using store handlers to
-calculate application state.
-When the action completes, it moves into
+calculate repo state.
+When the action completes, it moves into a
-a `done` state:
+`done` state:

 ```
 1. ajax (done)
 ```

 Again, Microcosm rolls forward through the history list, recalculating
-state for the application.
+state for the repo.

 Since the action is no longer in an `open` state, the
-resulting application state will be as though the loading store
+resulting repo state will be as though the loading store
 handler never fired.
 There's no cleanup.

 ## Tap into the lower-level action API